On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Quaternionic Convolution and Quaternionic Fourier Transform

 \subsection{Quaternionic Fourier Transform}

 For $1D$ signals we have the definition\footnote{ As different transforms are obtained by choosing a different axis $\mu$, we have chosen to denote the axis explicitly in our notation.
-This formulation is slightly more generic than the one proposed in Ell and Sangwine 2007 \cite{ell2007hypercomplex}, and we have the correspondence of $F^{-X}$ (their notation) to $F^{-\mu}_{X}$ (our notation). } of the left- and right-side QFT:
+This formulation is slightly more generic than the one proposed by \cite{ell2007hypercomplex}, and we have the correspondence of $F^{-X}$ (their notation) to $F^{-\mu}_{X}$ (our notation). } of the left- and right-side QFT:

 where $\mu$ is an arbitrary pure unit quaternion that is called the \emph{axis} of the transform.
 For 2D signals, these formulae are generalized to the following definitions \cite{ell2007hypercomplex}: